Yangxinsix/myqueue/docs/configuration.rst

 ``hold`` state.
 As tasks finish successfully (``done`` state), tasks will be moved from ``hold`` to ``queued``.

 One use case would be to limit the disk-space used by running tasks.
-Not that tasks that fail will be counted as still running, so you will have to ``mq rm`` those and also remember to remove big files left behind.
+Note that tasks that fail will be counted as still running, so you will have to ``mq rm`` those and also remember to remove big files left behind.

-One can also changed the default task weight of 0 to something else by setting the ``default_task_weight`` configuration variable.
+One can also change the default task weight of 0 to something else by setting the ``default_task_weight`` configuration variable.